idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/rans_theory.md

 to apply for general meshes where the walls may take an arbitrary shape.
 This is because there is no clear way to define directions parallel and perpendicular to the wall in the general case (e.g. consider a mesh cell with walls on two sides).
-Consequnetly, a different model is adopted here which uses a normalized isotropic velocity gradient,
+Consequently, a different model is adopted here which uses a normalized isotropic velocity gradient,
 \begin{equation}
   \epsilon_m = -l_m^2 \sqrt{ \nabla v_x \cdot \nabla v_x
   + \nabla v_y \cdot \nabla v_y + \nabla v_z \cdot \nabla v_z}
 \end{equation}

-This diffusivity model is implemented in the [INSFVMixingLengthReynoldsStress](source/fv/kernels/INSFVMixingLengthReynoldsStress.md) kernel.
+This diffusivity model is implemented in the [INSFVMixingLengthReynoldsStress](source/fvkernels/INSFVMixingLengthReynoldsStress.md) kernel.

 A model is then needed for the mixing length itself.
 One popular choice is to assume the mixing length is proportional to the distance from the nearest wall,